MoePlayer/hexo-tag-aplayer/README.md

 ### With lyrics

-Besides 'lrc' option, you can also use tag `aplayerlrc` which has end tag.
+Besides 'lrc' option, you can use `aplayerlrc` which has end tag.

 	{% aplayerlrc "title" "author" "url" "autoplay" %}
 	[00:00.00]lrc here